dcardonab/STCV-Synth/proposal.md

 The project's objectives are to:

-* Provide alternative ways of creative musical expression through the use of Wearables and Computer Vision
+* Provide alternative ways of creative musical expression through the use of Wearables and Computer Vision.

 * Implement an audio synthesizer generator using the Python Pyo library, created by Olivier Bélanger.

 * Setup controllers for interfacing with this generator, specifically:
     * Employ machine learning and computer vision to provide trigger and switch gestures.
     * Utilize SensorTile via BLE to provide continuous controller data.

-* Run project on an embedded system, namely the NVIDIA Jetson Nano (4GB version), for portability
+* Run project on an embedded system, namely the NVIDIA Jetson Nano (4GB version), for portability.

 ## Equipment Required